Last updated: May 2017. It’s not fair, isn’t it?

-As if cramps, emotional outbursts and bloating aren’t enough, lower back pain before and during your period comes and joins the PMS party every single month.
+As if cramps, emotional outbursts and bloating aren’t enough, lower back pain before and during your period (primary dysmenorrhea) comes and joins the PMS party every single month.

 Why do you suffer from uncomfortable pain in your lower back every month?